TartanLlama/tartanllama.github.io/_posts/2018-01-18-passing-overload-sets.md

 ### Conclusion

 I've given you a few solutions to the problem I showed at the start, so what's my conclusion?
 C++ still has a way to go to support this paradigm of programming, and teaching these ideas is a nightmare.
 If a beginner or even intermediate programmer asks how to pass overloaded functions around -- something which sounds like it should be fairly easy -- it's a real shame that the best answers I can come up with are "Copy this macro which you have no chance of understanding", or "Make function objects, but make sure you do it this way for reasons which I can't explain unless you understand the subtleties of ODR[^5]".
-If we as a community see value in strengthening the viability of clear functional programming in C++,
+I feel like the language could be doing more to support these use cases.

 Maybe for some people "Do it this way and don't ask why" is an okay answer, but that's not very satisfactory to me.
-Maybe I lack imagination and there's a better way to do this.
+Maybe I lack imagination and there's a better way to do this with what's already available in the language.
 Send me your suggestions or heckles on Twitter [@TartanLlama](https://twitter.com/TartanLlama).

 ---------------